microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

 4. Creation of Kozani packages.

 Creation of Kozani packages is a new feature that has not existed in other msix packaging tools.
-The other features have previously been available in command line tools discussed in the appendix.
+The other features in this spec have previously been available in command line tools discussed in the appendix.

 Kozani packages are msix packages that have been optimized for size by removing unnecessary resources.
 All existing tools that work with msix packages are compatible with Kozani packages.
-Kozani packages can be created manually without this API by modifying the files, manifest, and resource index of an existing package using existing win32 apis.
+Kozani packages can be created manually without this API by modifying the files, manifest, and resource index of an existing package using existing APIs.

 # 2. Examples